rashomon-gh/proton-drive-sync/README.md

 # Proton Drive Sync

 A CLI tool to sync local directories to Proton Drive cloud storage.
 Written in Rust for performance and reliability.
+(This project is motivated from [DamianB-BitFlipper's client](https://github.com/DamianB-BitFlipper/proton-drive-sync), which is written in TS.)

 ## Installation